technomancy/bus-scheme/README.txt

 * means includes failing test, - means untested

 === Bugs
- * lambda args are arrays, not lists
  * enforce paren closing
- * block arity of quote is inconsistent (breaks 1.9)
  * and/or should short-circuit-eval args (special forms)
  * reject bad identifiers
  - REPL should accept multiline strings